GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

           sessionAffinity: None
         type: LoadBalancer

-3. Retest the deployment by triggering it from Cloud Build.
+3. Test the deployment by triggering it from Cloud Build.

 4. Deployment should succeed with the deployment now of the service along with the application.